-Pickup on South Street (1953), a film noir minor classic starring Richard Widmark, Jean Peters, and Thelma Ritter, includes a brief library scene that combines microfilm, a pickpocket, and the first African-American librarian portrayal on film — all in less than a minute!
+The 1953 film noir minor classic, Pickup on South Street, stars Richard Widmark, Jean Peters, and Thelma Ritter.
+It includes a brief library scene that combines microfilm, a pickpocket, and the first African-American librarian portrayal on film — all in less than a minute!

 A well-known pickpocket, Skip McCoy (Widmark), picks the wrong purse one day on the subway, accidentally stealing a roll of microfilm a lady (Peters) was on her way to deliver.
 As you do.
 This leads to a clash between the police and a Communist gang — OF COURSE — while Skip schemes amongst all the chaos.